Sirorezka/geo_tiles/README.md

     - Types of businesses around the client location

 ## Tutorial
-Tutorial.ipynb provides detailed explanation how to use the library.
+`Tutorial.ipynb` - provides detailed explanation how to use the library.

 ## Examples
 You can select tiles granularity by passing zoom attribute.
 Tile can be 100 meters width at zoom level 18 down to 6 meters width with zoom level 22:<br>